All Products

 871734851bf7d8d2d1193dc5f1f692e6 ./wwm_uncased_L-24_H-1024_A-16.zip

-The MD5 values are the same.
-This means that the file retrieved by using Fluid is the same as the local file.
+The output shows that the MD5 validation values are consistent, which indicates that the file read using Fluid is the same as the local file.

-1. Run the following command to delete the containers:
+1. Run the following command to delete the application container.

 kubectl delete workflow serverless-workflow-85sbr